-When weather forecasts indicate a reasonable probability of storm related damage impacting the service territory, and upon notification from the PIO through the Incident Command Structure, the LSE team will initiate an outbound call campaign to notify LSE customers of the potential for an extended outage due to an impending storm.
+When weather forecasts indicate a reasonable probability of storm related damage impacting the service territory with outages expected to last 48 hours or longer, and upon notification from the Public Information Officer through the Incident Command Structure, the Customer Care and Community Outreach Manager will initiate an automated outbound call campaign to notify LSE customers of the potential for an extended outage due to an impending storm.
 The automated messaging encourages customers to make necessary arrangements if an extended power outage has potential to disrupt the operation of critical personal health devices.
 Messaging will also offer tips and suggestions for preparing to 'weather a storm' or to evacuate to a safe location.
 The focus of the pre-storm messaging is to provide proactive, early warnings of potential, prolonged disruptions, so LSE customers can prepare in advance.